alang100/SQL_Data_Cleaning/README.md

   Amazon, Google, and Meta were among the companies with the highest total layoffs.

 ## Major Insights
-- **Pandemic Effects:**
+- **COVID-19 Impact on Layoffs:**
-  Layoffs surged during the COVID-19 pandemic, heavily affecting industries like Consumer, Retail, and Technology.
+  The pandemic and consequent lockdowns significantly affected layoffs, especially in the industries of Consumer, Retail, and Technology.

-- **Regional Patterns:**
+- **National Disparities:**
-  The data shows layoffs were concentrated in specific countries, reflecting broader economic and business trends.
+  Layoffs were concentrated in specific countries.
+The US and India had by far the largest.
+They are among the largest populations.
+  The Netherlands and Sweden were next, they have much smaller populations.
+  The countries with the least number of layoffs were Poland (25) and Chile (30).
+This is undoubtedly more of a reflection on the dataset, in which data was not collected well for companies in these regions.
+Layoffs would have certainly been far higher in these countries.

-- **Post-Pandemic Challenges:**
+- **Economic Challenges:**
-  The increase in layoffs in late 2022 and early 2023 points to economic pressures extending beyond the pandemic.
+  High layoff numbers in late 2022 and early 2023 indicate to broader economic challenges likely caused by the pandemic.

 ## Skills Demonstrated
-This project demonstrates several critical skills for data analysts:
+This project involved several skills that are vital to a data analyst's role:
-- **SQL Expertise:**
+- **SQL Proficiency:**
-  The use of advanced SQL features, including CTEs, window functions, and aggregations, to clean and analyze data effectively.
+  The use of advanced SQL features, like Common Table Expressions (CTEs), Window Functions, and Aggregations for data transformation and analysis.

 - **Data Cleaning:**
-  Addressing issues like duplicates, typos, inconsistencies, and missing values to ensure the dataset’s quality.
+  Handling duplicates, standardizing data, correcting incorrect text, and choosing to impute missing values effectively or not to impute.

-- **Exploratory Data Analysis:**
+- **Exploratory Data Analysis (EDA):**
   Writing queries to reveal trends and insights within the data.

 - **Attention to Detail:**
-  Ensuring accuracy and consistency throughout the data cleaning process.
+  Carefully validating changes and maintaining data integrity throughout the process.

-- **Problem-Solving:**
-  Handling challenges like incomplete data and ambiguous values with practical solutions.

 ## Conclusion
-This project highlights the importance of data cleaning as a foundational step in any analysis.
-By systematically addressing inconsistencies and gaps in the dataset, we transformed raw data into a structured format suitable for meaningful insights.
-The process revealed valuable trends in global layoffs, particularly during and after the COVID-19 pandemic.
-This project showcases essential data analysis skills, making it a strong addition to a portfolio for anyone pursuing a career in data analytics.
+This is a project that highlights the importance of data cleaning as a foundational step in any analysis.
+Datasets are often not perfectly clean, so there are many important steps to ensure that they have been prepared optimally and as accurately as possible.
+By searching for irregularities and errors in the dataset, I transformed the raw data into a structured format suitable for analysis and possible modelling.

+The explorartory data analysis revealed important trends in global layoffs during the COVID-19 pandemic.
+In this project I learned and demonstrated essential data preparation and analysis skills utilising SQL.
+Future work will be to expand on the EDA and possible make a Power BI dashboard.